phzwart/certifai/docs/index.md

 certifai tracks the entire journey from AI draft to human-approved code:

-1. **Untracked** – No decorator present.
+1. **Stage 0 – Untracked**: No decorator present.
 Reporting surfaces these definitions as "unknown" so they can be queued for provenance tagging.
-2. **Pending annotation** – `@certifai(ai_composed=...)` is added automatically by `certifai annotate`.
-At this stage only the AI agent (and optional notes) are recorded.
+2. **Stage 1 – Annotated**: `certifai annotate` inserts a minimal `@certifai(ai_composed=…, reviewers=[])` decorator to flag AI-authored code awaiting review.
-3. **Certified** – `certifai certify` updates the decorator with reviewer, scrutiny, notes, timestamps, and history entries.
-The artifact now meets policy but may still evolve.
+3. **Stage 2 – Under review**: `certifai certify` and related commands append reviewer entries, scrutiny levels, notes, and timestamps to the decorator as approvals accumulate.
-4. **Finalized** – `certifai finalize` collapses inline metadata to `@certifai(done=True, human_certified=...)`, stores rich history + a normalized AST digest in `.certifai/registry.yml`, and ensures the pre-commit hook tracks drift.
-Any future code change invalidates the digest, automatically re-expands the decorator, and re-queues the function for review.
+4. **Stage 3 – Finalized**: `certifai finalize` removes the decorator, persists full provenance (including lifecycle history) to `.certifai/registry.yml`, and records an AST digest for drift detection.
+Any future code change re-injects the Stage 1 decorator, archives the previous registry entry, and re-queues the artifact for review.
-5. **Agent-reviewed (optional)** – `certifai agent certify` allows approved review agents (configured in `.certifai.yml`) to record their verification.
-Agent reviews keep the artifact pending until a human signs off, but can satisfy lower-risk coverage thresholds when policy allows.
+5. **Agent-reviewed (optional)**: `certifai agent certify` allows approved review agents—configured in `.certifai.yml`—to add their verification alongside human reviewers.
+Agent approvals can satisfy lower-risk coverage thresholds when policy allows.

 Reports treat pending and finalized artifacts differently, letting teams monitor certification coverage, regression reopenings, and overall review throughput.